assely/documentation/authentication.md

 <a name="authenticate-with-user-instance"></a>
 ### [Authenticate with User instance](#authenticate-with-user-instance)

-You may want to login exsiting user with his `Assely\Adapter\User` instance.
+You may want to login existing user with his `Assely\Adapter\User` instance.

 ```php
 $user = User::find(1);